jonspalmer/view_component-storybook/README.md

 end
 ```

-You can utilize the `constructor` syntax when you need some more flexibility with initialization.
+To render a HeaderComponent, use the `constructor` method.

 ```ruby
 class HeaderComponentStories < ViewComponent::Storybook::Stories